ekuo651/NBA-WinLoss-Predictor/README.md

 After cleaning advanced stats data set, we used a left join to attach a `slug` to each line of player data.
 However, since there are players who have the exact same name, we needed to ensure that there were no duplicates.
 To find the duplicates among almost 8,000 lines of data, we first defined a column pre-join to be populated with a unique integer.
 Post-join, we used `.value_counts()` on that individual series to identify the duplicates.
 Each set was manually inspected and the wrongly joined line was dropped.

 **Head to Head Stats by Starting Lineup**

+Head to head box scores were calculated by first identifying the home and away players of each game.
+Then each set of lineup_name's were converted to sets of slugs.
+Afterwards, the sets of slugs were passed into a function to identify the sets of common games between a home team starter and the opposing starting lineup.
+Finally, a equally weighted set of stats were calculated among the common games for the last 2 years.
+Code can be found in the scripts and notebooks below.
+It should be noted that due to key errors in the lineup_name to slug, we had to truncate our dataset to 2328 games instead of 6,000 games.

 `schedule_lineup.py`\
 `game_match.py`\